LarsAsplund/synchronization/README.rst

-This repository provides a VHDL package containing various synchronization mechanisms.
+This repository provides a VHDL 2008 package containing various synchronization mechanisms.
+Support for other VHDL revisions is TBD.